-ii.
-51.6 per cent of total income is concentrated to 20 per cent of the richest persons in Jamaica whom normally tend to have a higher marginal propensity to save than the poor.
-Due to this greater concentration of income to the rich, the true significance of disposable income to consumption might not be revealed.
-It might also be the case that real GDP is not a good proxy alone as wealth effects, such as stocks, are also missing.
-Also the inclusion of remittances in the model might have given been better results, given the relatively high ratio to GDP (14.3 per cent remittance to GDP ratio).
+- i.
+A frequent problem of estimating Campbell and Mankiw equation is that it might be difficult to find instruments that keep the same level of significance as the endogenous variable, which might be the case occurring here.18 - ii.
+51.6 per cent of total income is concentrated in 20 per cent of the richest persons in Jamaica who normally tend to have a higher marginal propensity to save than the poor.19 Due to this greater concentration of income amongst the rich, the true significance of disposable income to consumption might not be revealed.
+It might also be the case that real GDP alone is not a good proxy as wealth effects are also missing, such as stocks.
+Also the inclusion of remittances might have been a better indicator, given Jamaica's large volume of remittances received (that is 14.3 per cent to GDP).20

-Row 2 and 3 shows that both credit variables exhibit excess sensitivity to consumption, with both NPL (during times of foreign exchange rate instability and otherwise) being significant at the 1% level.
-Individually, as judged by the $\overline{R}^2$ , NPL appears quite important in explaining consumption spending, while consumer credit seems to matter less.
+Rows 2 and 3 (Table 3) show that both credit variables exhibit excess sensitivity to consumption, with both NPL variables (during times of foreign exchange rate instability and otherwise) being significant at the 1% level.
+Individually, as judged by the \overline{R}^2 (adjusted R^2), NPL appears quite important in explaining consumption spending, while consumer credit seems to matter less.